Something Old, Something New, Something Borrowed: Liquid Enhancers

 Consumers on average do show a preference for water over carbonated beverages or juice products, but even so, these consumers might still want some flavour in their water but without any extra ingredients or calories.
 This is where liquid enhancers can come in handy.
 With such a product, one might keep one of these little bottles tucked away in a drawer at the office, in the glove compartment of a car, or in the kitchen cabinet, such that flavoured water can be consumed on-the-go, at any time.

-Another innovative function worth mentioning is vitamin water, which is used to substitute how consumers intake their daily vitamin pills.
+Another innovative function worth mentioning is vitamin water, to substitute how consumers intake their daily vitamin pills.
 Various vitamin combinations have created a wide assortment of products to match consumer’s needs with trendy and comfortable packaging.
 These give consumers an opportunity to not only take vitamins or caffeine in an innovative way, but also to refresh during the day.

 Enhancing Soft Drinks Naturally

 One of the biggest differences between syrups and water enhancers is the sweetener.
 Previously, most syrups were sweetened with sugar.
-Packing more portions into smaller packaging needed a solution, which conveniently matched the fight against obesity.
+Packing more portions into smaller packaging needed a solution, which conveniently matched fight against obesity.
 First, water enhancers were sweetened with high-intensity sweeteners such as sucralose, aspartame, or acesulfame K.

 The appearance of natural soft drinks on the retail shelves dictated a clear need for a natural liquid enhancer.
 This was where stevia stepped into the market.
 As a natural high-intensity sweetener with zero calories, stevia was one of the first major steps for a healthier solution.
 It was soon accompanied with natural colorants coming from fruits, such as black carrot juice concentrate or grape skin extract, as well as natural flavourings that had masking properties to cover the undesirable aftertaste that comes from stevia.